arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 at the beginning would be very negative.
 But on the contrary.
 I've learnt a lot since that time.

-## The advantages of working on a legcy app
+## The advantages of working on a legacy app

 ### Humble programmer